Stand up for Truth and Justice, they can’t crucify all of us

 I was stunned.
 “You mean nobody’s hurt?…I thought––”

-“Everyone’s fine, so sorry––it’s just the team, it would help them to know––“
+“Everyone’s fine, so sorry––it’s just the team wondered…it would help them to know if you can do it––“

 Daniel, feeling understandably grumpy, went to the kitchen to brew some more coffee murmuring something like “Well, that didn’t last long.
 You’ve only been away four days.”